Tralee Casement railway station

-Tralee Casement station (Tralee Railway Station; Stáisiún Thrá Lí) is the terminus station on the Mallow–Tralee line and serves the town of Tralee in County Kerry.
+Tralee Casement station (Tralee Railway Station; Stáisiún Mhic Easmainn Trá Lí) is the terminus station on the Mallow–Tralee line and serves the town of Tralee in County Kerry.
 It is the most westerly railway station in Europe.
-The station, which is commonly known as the Tralee railway station, was built in 1859, originally as the South Tralee station and then re-named in 1966.
+The station, which is commonly known as the Tralee railway station, was built in 1859 originally as the Tralee South station and then re-named in 1966.